 - How heavy it is

+For beginners, I recommend choosing the lightweight, durable, and affordable kind of material.
 “Lightweight” because it should be portable and easy to transport.
 “Durable” to withstand the abuse and punishment you’re about to put it through during a learning curve.
 And finally, “affordable” to save your bank.
+Actually, this time, it’s considered wasteful to invest in a too expensive kayak because there are too many functional features for a beginner to fully exploit fully.
+That’s why out of 7 common kinds of material for kayaks, including:

 - Carbon fiber